 Setting a National Standard

-CHPS is leading a national movement to improve student performance and the entire educational experience by building the best possible schools.
-To achieve this goal, we maintain the nation’s most authoritative criteria for sustainable, cost effective schools with high quality learning environments.
+CHPS is leading a national movement to improve student performance and the entire educational experience by building the best possible learning environments.
+To achieve this goal, we maintain the nation’s most authoritative criteria for healthy, environmentally sustainable, cost effective school buildings.

-The CHPS Criteria (formerly Volume III of the Best Practices Manual) is designed to help school districts in every community across the country reduce operating costs, achieve higher student performance, increase daily attendance, retain quality teachers and staff, be energy and water efficient, and minimize environmental impact.
+The CHPS Criteria for new construction and major renovation is designed to help school districts in every community across the country reduce operating costs; achieve higher student performance; increase daily attendance; retain quality teachers and staff; be energy, water and resource efficient; and minimize environmental impact.

 - National (US-CHPS)